top of page

 Print detailed TXT report & plots

 A sample graphical plot illustrating the calculation of Mnx, Mny, LTB, and the column interaction chart is shown in Fig. 3.
-The plots clearly show the design point for the nominal bending moment considering LTB, FLB, and WLB, and the safe region for combined axial-bending action.
+The plots clearly show the design point for the nominal bending moment considering LTB, FLB, and WLB, as well as the safe region for combined axial-bending action.

 Fig. 3 Graphical Plots